PenGallery

 Eversharp Slim Ventura 1953-1957

-The Slim Ventura continues the Eversharp tradition of very smooth and even writing nibs, a quality Eversharp has never failed to advertise.
+The Slim Ventura continues the Eversharp tradition of very smooth and even writing nibs, a quality Eversharp never failed to advertise.
 Early examples and advertisements show the pen fitted with a small version of the familiar "banner" engraved nib, though it's much smaller and more slender than the design used on previous Eversharp pens, going back to the Skyline pens of the 1940s.
 Most examples in the field will have a newer, plainer nib, that drops the banner style engraving in favor of the rather simply stated "14K" over "EVERSHARP" in block letters.
 The feed retains the very distinctive Eversharp design carried forward from the Skyline to the Symphony.

 The short and slender profile of the pen seems to draw its inspiration from the general trend to narrower pens heralded by the Sheaffer TM, introduced in 1950.
 The spring-loaded clip recalls a Sheaffer inspired feature, as well, though the Slim Ventura's clip has more play and is much less stiff.